Taking Your Household Budget Online – Part One

 Several years ago, a strange trend emerged in the personal finance world.
 Using a budget started becoming something very close to cool.
 Until that time, the mere mention of the word "budget" brought looks of dread to most people’s faces.
 What seemed to turn the tide was when budgets went online.

-Mint and its handful of competitors are online budget "pure plays" in that they link to your bank, credit card, and investment accounts, importing transaction data from those accounts automatically.
+Quicken Simplifi and several competitors are online budget "pure plays" in that they link to your bank, credit card, and investment accounts, importing transaction data from those accounts automatically.
 There are hybrid budget tools as well, such as youneedabudget.com, which provide online budgeting but do not link to your financial institutions.
 You can download bank transactions with youneedabudget, but not automatically.
 It’s designed for those who are concerned about the security of linking to their accounts.

-Speaking of security, Mint and its pure online budget brethren point out that they use "bank level security" — the same approach your bank uses when providing you with online access.
-They are also "read-only" services, meaning you can see your bank balance, credit card, debit card, and check transactions, and investment performance, but you can’t actually move any money around.
-If you can’t take any money out of your accounts via Mint, neither could a cyber crook.
+Speaking of security, pure online budget tools point out that they use "bank level security" — the same approach your bank uses when providing you with online access.
+Most are also "read-only" services, meaning you can see your bank balance, credit card, debit card, and check transactions, and investment performance, but you can’t actually move any money around.
+If you can’t take any money out of your accounts, neither could a cyber crook.
 Adding to the security of such tools is the fact that linking to your financial institutions does not require your account numbers — just your user ID and passwords.

 • Register

-Opening an account with Mint requires only an e-mail address, your country of residence, your zip code, and a password.
+Opening an account requires only an e-mail address, your country of residence, your zip code, and a password.
+Whereas Mint was free, many of today's online budget tools charge a fee, so you'll need to take care of that.

 • Link to financial institutions